 There are several VAT schemes available, each with its own set of rules, benefits and drawbacks.
 You can find more about the various schemes here.

 Most businesses can register for VAT online and start charging/reclaiming VAT from the date of registration.
-You can also ask an Accountant to do this for you.
+You can also ask an Accountant to register for VAT for you.

 To register as a limited company you will need to provide your other tax registrations, your Companies House registration number, your bank account details and details of your annual turnover.